 The Aventador's wailing 6.5-liter V-12 engine is rated at 691 horsepower.
 It uncorks its ferocious V-12 life rattle right behind the two seats in the snug, low-slung cabin.
-That massive power, pushed to all four wheels through an Independent Shifting Rod (ISR) automated manual transmission, is 0-60 mph acceleration in under 3.0 seconds, and a top speed claimed at 217 mph.
+That massive power, pushed to all four wheels through an independent shifting rod (ISR) automated manual transmission, is 0-60 mph acceleration in under three seconds, and a top speed claimed at 217 mph.

 It gets better.
 The Aventador SV is rated at 739 hp, up 48 hp on the standard car.
 It sheds about 110 pounds thanks to more extensive passages of carbon fiber and from some deleted features like an infotainment system.
 It's pegged at a 0-60 mph run in under 2.8 seconds—about a tenth quicker than the standard Aventador—and runs off top-speed numbers estimated at more than 217 mph.

 Driving the Aventador requires a come-to-god moment, wherein you reconcile its razor-sharp looks with its 3,700-pound curb weight and paddle-shift transmission.
 It's lightning-bolt quick in a straight line, but can lag in corners as it battles its weight, its width, and its all-wheel-drive system for a scalpel-clean line.